IFAD was founded in 1977 and has 178 members. Germany is a founding member.

 IFAD and Germany

 - Germany is a founding member.
-With a voluntary core contribution of 63,206 million euros, it is the second largest contributor to IFAD11 after the USA.
-In addition, 20 million euros were pledged for climate mainstreaming at COP 23 in 2017.
+With a voluntary core contribution of around 63 million euros, it is the second largest contributor to IFAD11 after the USA.
+In addition, there is programme funding, such as that for climate mainstreaming at COP 23 in 2017.

-- The German Federal Ministry for Economic Cooperation and Development (BMZ) provides the German governor.
-Germany is a member of the 18-member Executive Board and the Audit Committee.
+- The Federal Ministry for Economic Cooperation and Development (BMZ) provides the German governor.
+Germany is a member of the 18-member Executive Board and is represented on the Audit Committee.

-- Cooperation is therefore also programme and project-related, including mainstreaming climate issues to support small farmers (USD 20 million), developing advisory tools, establishing a platform for agricultural risk management and initiating a fisheries project in Eritrea.
+- Cooperation is therefore also programme- and project-based, including in the area of climate to support small farmers (USD 20 million), the creation of advisory tools, the establishment of a platform for agricultural risk management or the financing of programmes (e.g. a fisheries project in Eritrea).

 Gilbert Fossoun Houngbo (Togo), since 1 April 2017